-Humboldt State University, in conjunction with the city of Arcata, launched the Zagster bike share service on Monday to help students, staff, and faculty get around campus and town while reducing their carbon footprint.
+Humboldt State University, in conjunction with the city of Arcata, launched the Zagster bike share service to help students, staff, and faculty get around campus and town while reducing their carbon footprint.

 A fund that provides students hands-on learning experience and supports HSU’s goal of being a climate positive campus just received a major boost.

 Humboldt State University has signed on to a statement of support for the principles and targets of the Paris Agreement.
 The letter is from mayors, governors, university leaders, and businesses from across the country.

 Humboldt State University has earned a STARS gold rating in recognition of its sustainability efforts and achievements from the Association for the Advancement of Sustainability in Higher Education (AASHE).

 Efforts to keep HSU’s trash to a minimum are getting noticed by statewide sustainability leaders.

 Local charities are set to take advantage of would-be trash as hundreds of students prepare to move out of campus residence halls and donate tons of household items, and office and school supplies.

 Humboldt State University’s northern California campus is home to the tallest tree on any college campus anywhere in the world.
 This was confirmed by HSU Forestry Professor and renowned tall tree expert Steve Sillett and his graduate students who have painstakingly measured and mapped the major limbs of this impressive 240 foot Sitka spruce.

 In another effort to address climate change, Humboldt State University unveiled an ambitious plan to reduce greenhouse gas emissions and, eventually, become carbon neutral.